triestpa/Guttenberg-Search/README.md

 ```
 <br>

-Running `node search.js` should log each of the first 10 search results for the term.
+Running `node search.js` should now log each of the first 10 search results for the term.

 ## API

 Let's write a quick HTTP API in order to access our search functionality from a frontend app.

-### Koajs server
+### API Server

-Add a new file `server.js`.
+Add a new file `server/app.js`.

 ```javascript
 const Koa = require('koa')